PibeChorro/PibeChorro.github.io/README.md

 ### 4.4 Legal Requirements

 We may disclose your information if required by law, court order, or government regulation, or if necessary to:
-- Protect the rights, property, or safety of MeetUp, our users, or the public
+- Protect the rights, property, or safety of DASH, our users, or the public
 - Enforce our Terms of Service
 - Respond to legal claims or investigations